ned14/llfio/Readme.md

 - [ ] C bindings for all AFIO v2 APIs.
 Write libclang parser which autogenerates SWIG interface files from the .hpp files.
-- [ ] Add mapped_file_handle
-  - Use two level page system, so page/bigpage
-  - Need some way of explicitly converting a file_handle into a mapped_file_handle and vice versa.
-  - Could speculatively map 4Kb chunks lazily and keep an internal map of 4Kb offsets to map.
-This allows more optimal handing of growing files.
-- [ ] Rewrite correctness test in benchmark_locking to use mapped_file handle.

 - [ ] Add native BSD kqueues to POSIX AIO backend as is vastly more efficient.